What Is A Good GMAT Score For Your MBA?

 How do business schools view the GMAT?

 A high GMAT score is no guarantee of acceptance.
 Top programs are highly competitive, and most applicants have a 'good' GMAT score.

 Ultimately, the definition of a good GMAT score changes from business school to business school and candidate to candidate.

-Think critically about the strength of your application and how competitive your GMAT score is before choosing which schools to apply to.
+Think critically about the strength of your MBA application and how competitive your GMAT score is before choosing which schools to apply to.